 The most common types of offsets used in Australia and around the world are biodiversity offsets and greenhouse gas emissions offsets.

-- Biodiversity offsets: are offsets designed to compensate for impacts on the environment or biodiversity at one site through activities elsewhere.
+- Biodiversity offsets: are actions designed to compensate for impacts on the environment or biodiversity.

 What is the Territory-specific target-based offsets model?